 If you just want to book someone safe in the knowledge that they're medically-qualified, safe, insured and verified by Glowday, you can compare and choose someone in your area right here

 As we get older, our facial structure changes.
 Our skin becomes thin and crepey, and we see more pigmentation and hollowing under the eyes.
 It doesn’t help that we lose fat, bone and suffer volume loss around our eye and cheek area, and that the fat pads near our eyes can slip, causing bulging, otherwise known as eyebags.
 This, combined with the hollowing from the loss of bone and tissue, can cause deep depressions known as tear troughs (between the cheek and the eyelid), and make us look tired, even when we’re not.
 If one more person asks me if I didn’t sleep well after an 8 hour-long snooze, I swear to God...

 Fortunately, though, there are treatments that can help with this issue, and one of the most popular is under-eye filler - or tear trough fillers.
+The final results can be quite awesome.
 Let’s get the scoop and cover some essential tear trough FAQs.

 What are tear trough fillers?

 Dermal fillers can be injected into the under-eye area, AKA the tear troughs, to treat the area, restoring volume and minimising darkness under the eyes.
 It’s an effective way to wake up tired looking eyes while also brightening skin and increasing collagen production.
-Who needs coffee when you have tear trough fillers?!
+Who needs coffee?!

 Nowadays, most practitioners use hyaluronic acid (HA) fillers, as HA is a naturally-occurring substance.
 It’s gradually broken down by the body, so is not a permanent solution, but one that can have amazing effects.
 Hyaluronic acid is great as it is able to hold 1,000 times its weight in water, making skin look smooth and hydrated.
 And who doesn’t want that?